Back to Blog

 2. XML Sitemap Generation

-Yoast automatically creates and updates your sitemap.
+Yoast automatically creates and maintains your sitemap as you publish.

 3. Social Meta Tags